bees-hive/elegant-git/docs/commands.md

 git config --local core.autocrlf true
 # Always rebase when pull
 git config --local pull.rebase true
-# Always autostash if rebase
+# Never autostash if rebase
-git config --local rebase.autoStash true
+git config --local rebase.autoStash false
 # Specify an external helper to be called when a username
 # or password credential is needed (MAC only)
 git config --local credential.helper osxkeychain